hackclub/hackclub/workshops/drumpad/README.md

 }
 ```

-And then we will change properties of our individual pads and we will do that with a class name that all of our pads will have so that they can have styling.
+We will change properties of each of our pads and we will do that with, class name, we will use the class name `.box` that all of our pads will have so that they can have unique styling.

 ```css